-I'll start here because this is where I started my trip, in Buenos Aires to be specific, but I was thinking about Mendoza the whole time.
+I'll start in Argentina because this is where I began my trip, in Buenos Aires, to be specific, but I was thinking about Mendoza the whole time.

-The name has been on so many of the bottles of wine I have bought, and I had read how beautiful this part of Argentina was too.
+The name has been on so many of the bottles of wine I have bought, and I had read how beautiful this part of Argentina was.

 My first stop was CarinaE.
-Starting here turned out to be a big mistake.
-It was the best bodega of the day, and nothing else came close.
+Starting here was a big mistake, as it was the best bodega of the day; nothing else came close.